skjolber/csv-benchmark/README.md

 # Results

-## Single-shot
+### Single-shot
-What is measured is the 'cold start', which is how long the parsing take the first time,.
+What is measured is the __cold start__, which is how long the parsing take the first time.
 This does not however include things like class-loading, only whatever configuration can be done ahead of being passed a Reader.

 The results [1](https://skjolber.github.io/csv-benchmark/single-shot-1/index.html), [100](https://skjolber.github.io/csv-benchmark/single-shot-100/index.html), [1000](https://skjolber.github.io/csv-benchmark/single-shot-1000/index.html), [100000](https://skjolber.github.io/csv-benchmark/single-shot-100000/index.html), [500000](https://skjolber.github.io/csv-benchmark/single-shot-500000/index.html), [1000000](https://skjolber.github.io/csv-benchmark/single-shot-1000000/index.html) must be taken with a grain of salt.
 Most of these will differ quite a lot from run to run, but the current results give a ballpark picture of the performance.

 The results show that the [SimpleFlatMapper] seems to excel at World Cities while the [univocity-parsers] excel at GTFS Trips.
 However [sesseltjonna-csv] performs best for both inputs.

-## Sample time
+### Sample time
-What is measured here is the 'warm start', which is how long the parsing takes after an initial warmup.
+What is measured here is the __warm start__, which is how long the parsing takes after an initial warmup.
 The warmup here referes to the Just-in-time-compilator to do its optimizations, which takes place after something like a second of back to back invocation of the code.
 Basically these optimizations usually mean inlining methods and compiling the bytecode to platform-specific code.

 The results [1](https://skjolber.github.io/csv-benchmark/sample-time-1/index.html), [100](https://skjolber.github.io/csv-benchmark/sample-time-100/index.html), [1000](https://skjolber.github.io/csv-benchmark/sample-time-1000/index.html), [100000](https://skjolber.github.io/csv-benchmark/sample-time-100000/index.html), [500000](https://skjolber.github.io/csv-benchmark/sample-time-500000/index.html), [1000000](https://skjolber.github.io/csv-benchmark/sample-time-1000000/index.html)